MSc in Nature, Society and Environmental Governance

 These offer a teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

 An independent and original dissertation is an integral component of the course.
 In order to equip you with the necessary skills to undertake high quality research, a suite of training activities is offered to develop key transferable skills in order for you to be able to execute high quality independent and original research.
 The dissertation will expose you to applied research methods used widely in academic and professional research.

 In addition to the dissertation, assessment is through written examination as well as an additional policy brief assignment for the core modules.
-The two electives are each assessed through a 4,000 word essay.
+The two electives are each assessed through an essay.

 Examples of the organisations include government departments (eg US Department of Energy, National Water Services Agency Singapore), non-governmental organisations (eg OXFAM, Birdlife International), business organisations (eg Confederation of British Industry, Financial Services Authority) and international agencies (eg Food and Agriculture Organisation, United Nations Environment Programme).

 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.

 Changes to this course and your supervision